Code Signing in Windows Applications

 File Types That Support Code Signing

-Code signing is not limited to executables.
-Various Windows file types can be digitally signed:
+Code signing isn’t limited to .exe files.
+Other common Windows formats that can be signed:

-This article demonstrates code signing using .exe files, but the same principles apply to other file types.
+This post uses .exe for the demonstration, but the same verification principles apply to other file types.

 Demonstration: Signature Verification